curator-ex/curator/README.md

     Your authentication library is looking a bit spartan...
 Time to add to you collection.

     You probably want a session page, so try out [Database Authenticatable](https://github.com/curator-ex/curator_database_authenticatable).

+  7. Curations

+    TODO: I'd love to support the idea of a curation, a collection of curator modules that can be installed with a single command.
+Unfortunatly, the generator code isn't advanced enough to edit existing files so it's a manual process for now.

 ## Curator Hooks Module